tom239955/RuneSwitch/README.md

-This project was moved to a secure server.
+This project was moved to a private server.
 Thanks for using :)